RECOGNIZING PSYCHOLOGICAL DISTRESS

 What happens if young people are not helped to confront racist prejudices and discrimination?

-Some young people may get through it and call upon their resources to face these situations, but it can be a heavy burden for others.
-They will become at risk of developing a very negative view of their host society and getting closer to marginalized and violent groups such as gangs.
+Some young people are able to get through these situations on their own, but it can be a heavy burden for others.
+In the latter case, these teens risk developing a very negative view of their host society and may seek community in marginalized and violent groups such as gangs.

-The more numerous the situations of rejection, the more the young person will develop anxiety and avoidant reactions, such as being absent from school or late for work.
+The more often they face rejection, the more the young person will develop anxiety and avoidant reactions, such as skipping school or showing up late for work.
 They will develop low self-esteem and a tendency to withdraw into themselves.

 The wounds left by such trauma can run deep, especially because your teen will have suffered them at a young age.